Chapter Twenty-One Love

 “Can you take that envelope on the counter up to Niky?”
 Ali yells from the loft.

-Sitting on a stool in front of the windows and my easel in the living room, staring at a blank canvas, I curl my lip: “You’re calling him Niky now?
+In the living room, sitting on a stool in front of the windows and my easel, staring at a blank canvas, I curl my lip: “You’re calling him Niky now?
 Really?”

 She peers over the wall above me looking down: “Please?”
 She says sweetly.
 Almost too sweetly and I wonder what she’s up to.